intel/iot-js-api/api/ble/README.md

 A Bluetooth Smart Peripheral (BSP) device supports the following functionality:
 - Host a [GATT (Generic Attribute Profile)](https://www.bluetooth.com/specifications/gatt) server that exposes a hierarchy of [`Service`](#service), [`Characteristic`](#characteristic) and [`Descriptor`](#descriptor) objects.
-- Broadcast (advertise) information (e.g. services) using advertisment packets.
+- Broadcast (advertise) information (e.g. services) using advertisement packets.
 Advertisement or Scan Response data packet is a 31 byte payload used to advertise the device's capabilities and connection parameters.
 - Accept connections from Bluetooth Smart devices in Central mode that can access its services exposed through the GAP, the [Generic Access Profile](https://www.bluetooth.org/en-us/specification/assigned-numbers/generic-access-profile).
 A device has only one instance of the GAP service in the GATT server.
 The GAP service is a GATT based service with the service UUID as «GAP Service» defined in the